ArcAOGaming/Place/README.md

-# AO Place: The First Hyperbeam Game
+# AO Pixel Art: The First Hyperbeam Game

 A collaborative pixel art canvas running on AO's Hyperbeam - a decentralized game engine for real-time multiplayer experiences.